 The Judicial College analyses general damages compensation payouts for many different types of injuries.
 They review the amount of compensation and compare it to the injury itself, accomodating for its respective severity.
 They’ve created guideline compensation brackets that legal professionals can use to help value compensation claims.

-The general damages head of your claim is the part of your claim that compensates you for your injuries themselves.
+The general damages head of your claim is the part of your claim that compensates you for your injuries themselves including the pain and suffering.
 Therefore, general damages will be assessed based on the severity of your injury and how it has impacted you.

 As part of your claim, you will usually be invited to an assessment with an independent medical expert.
 They will assess your injuries, confirm that they were caused by your accident and detail their findings and prognosis in a report.
 This report will be used alongside the Judicial College Guidelines to help value your claim.

 Special damages relate to the financial losses you’ve suffered due to the injury.
 For this part of the claim to be potentially successful, you will need to supply evidence to highlight the losses.
 Evidence can include things like: